ucsb-cs56-webapps/ucsb-cs56-watch-with-friends/README.md

-# simple-java-mlab-demo
+# simple-json-jackson-demo

-This demo shows uploading and retrieving data with MongoDB on Mlab in Java (NOT in a webapp)
+This demo shows how to read JSON data with Jackson

+It reads JSON data from /src/main/resources/buildings.json into a `List<Building>` instance.